theoneandonlysamduan/Project_Oracle/README.md

   4. Run CentralModule with python3.

  ## End Result:
- The program should display date, time, weather and temperature on the display selected.
+ The program should display date, time, weather and temperature to the display hooked up.

  ## OS Support:
  Currently this project only supports Linux.
 It is made and tested on Ubuntu.
 Other distros have not been tested.
-Windows will totally not work unless the paths and command prompt commands in the python files are changed to adapt to the system.
+Windows will totally not work unless the pahts and command prompt commands in the python files are changed to adapt to the system.

  ## Current Issues:
- Drivers for physical displays are still non-existent.
+ Currently the display module is still not added, and is not worked into the Central Module yet.
+So dar it is only updating the weather and the time.

  The Calendar Module is still work in progress.

- The program currently doesn't work on a Raspberry Pi.
-Reasons unknown.

- The Virtual Display takes up WAY too much CPU time.
-Don't know why yet.